alansun17904/isb-varsity-swimming-rankings/README.md

 For more information about the algorithm itself, please see the white paper that is attached in the repository.

+## Installation
+1. Please follow the instructions [here](https://www.python.org/downloads/) to download Python 3.
+2. Download this directory.
+3. Open the Terminal app on Mac.
+4. Type in the command `cd`, drag the icon of the downloaded folder inside the terminal window.
+Press <Enter> when you see the path to the downloaded folder show up inside the terminal.
+5. Type in the following command `./setup.sh` and press <Enter>.
+This download should take a while.
+6. The program is ready for execution!
 ## Prerequisites
 We note that the notation of events is incredibly important.
 Each event is assigned a unique code that is consistent throughout the input/output of the